eduardo3g/kubernetes_utils/README.md

 ## Secret keys

-[X] Create a secret inside a Kubernetes cluster
-For example, you application uses a Stripe integration that requires a Stripe secret key.
+[X] Create a secret inside a Kubernetes cluster.
+For example, your application uses a Stripe integration that requires a secret key.
 However, you don't want to write it in plain text in your code.
+To solve that you create a secret key inside your Kubernetes cluster, then you'll be able to access them as environment variables.

 ```
 kubectl create secret generic [secret-name] --from-literal [key]=[value]